Sewage Backup & Biohazard Cleanup in Seattle

 Category 3 Water Warning: This specific situation falls under the IICRC S500 standard as black water.
 That means the water carries pathogens, organic waste, and harmful contaminants that pose immediate health risks.

-We completely understand the urge to grab a wet vac and some heavy-duty bleach.
-Please stop right there and keep your family away from the affected area.
+Do not grab a wet vac and bleach - keep your family away from the affected area.
 Handling this type of hazard safely demands heavy containment barriers and highly trained crews.

-You are definitely not dealing with this disaster alone, as over 75,000 sewage backups happen across the US every year.
+Over 75,000 sewage backups happen across the US every year, and Seattle’s aging combined sewer system makes King County homes particularly vulnerable.
 We immediately dispatch a HAZWOPER-trained biohazard response team to your location the moment you call.
 They arrive fully protected in Tyvek suits, specialized respirators, heavy-duty gloves, and boot covers.

 Our specialized trash pumps extract the heavy contamination fast, easily moving hundreds of gallons per minute.